-Children’s body reactions tell researchers how parents can behave better with them.
+Kids’ body reactions tell researchers about the impact of divorce on children and how parents can behave better with them.

 Tamara D Afifi is Professor of Communication at the University of California Santa Barbara.
 In this TEDx talk, she summarises research on how parents’ conflict affects their children.